naridas/CV/README.md

 #### Practical

-Coming from an Engineering background, I have a very methodological mindset therefore I first visualise, then see what is needed to create the MVP of that image.
-For example in the Final Project (Doocracy), my group discussed using Angular with Ruby on Rails which I stated the pros and cons of using it, then pushed forward for using jQuery instead for our MVP since it is easier to implment, therefore making our MVP feasible within our timeframe.
+Coming from an Engineering background, I have a methodological mindset therefore think what do I want the code to do, afterwards what do I need to do to get the MVP.
+For example in the Final Project (Doocracy), my group discussed using Angular with Ruby on Rails which I suggested using jQuery instead for our MVP since it is easier to implement.
+Since we are more knowledgable regarding it, but also a variety of teams had problems combining them previously therefore personally preferred we had something that worked for our MVP then later on implement Angular.

 #### Fast Learner